tanish-malekar/HerSafe/README.md

 ### Inspiration 🌟
 Imagine a woman trapped in silence, enduring daily fear and abuse, unable to seek help because her every move is monitored.
 For millions of women worldwide, this is a daily reality.
-**Haven** is an innovative 🌐 AI-powered solution designed to empower women in abusive situations by providing discreet ways to seek help, access mental health support, and receive legal guidance—without the risk of exposure.
+**SafeSupportAI** is an innovative 🌐 AI-powered solution designed to empower women in abusive situations by providing discreet ways to seek help, access mental health support, and receive legal guidance—without the risk of exposure.

 ### Try it out